How to Dry a Tent Fast and Easy

 Dew and soil moisture can make your tent wet even on rain-free days.
 If you store the tent at home damp, you face these dangers:

-• Mold: Cotton tents are particularly prone to mold, but the dirt that sticks to synthetic fiber tents can also get moldy.
+- Mold: Cotton tents are prone to mold, but the dirt that sticks to synthetic fiber tents can also get moldy.
 When it has spread on the tent fabric, the tiny spores are everywhere.
-You definitely don’t want to breathe it in while you sleep in the tent!
-Mold is also very difficult to remove.
+Mold is also difficult to remove.
 Often the tent is then ready for the bin.

-• Bad smells: A damp tent starts to smell at some point.
+- Bad smells: A damp tent starts to smell at some point.
 Have you ever left your laundry in the washing machine for a few days after washing it?
 Then you know what we are talking about.
-So it’s extremely important to dry your tent properly after camping.
+So it’s important to dry your tent properly after camping.

 How thoroughly do I have to dry a wet cotton tent?

 Very thorough!
-Because natural fiber cotton is particularly sensitive and quickly molds, mold stains, and bad smells when it is damp.
+Because natural fiber cotton is sensitive and quickly molds, mold stains, and bad smells when damp.
 Also, the cotton threads dissolve over time.
-Therefore, a cotton tent should really be absolutely dry before storage.
+Therefore, a cotton tent should dry before storage.

 Why do I need to dry a polyester or nylon tent?

-Synthetic fibers are more stable than cotton, but they also suffer from prolonged moisture.
+Synthetic fibers are more stable than cotton but suffer from prolonged moisture.
 The water-repellent coating of many tents is particularly at risk.
 Polyurethane becomes brittle at some point in the event of prolonged moisture.
 Then the tent is leaking.

 Why does my tent get wet while camping?

 Sure: when it rains, the tent gets wet.
-However, there are other causes that are not quite as obvious.
+However, other causes are not quite as obvious.
 If it cools down significantly at night, morning dew will fall on the tent.
 In addition, the air you breathe can condense on the tent wall at night.
-Then in the morning, you will see small water droplets on the inside of your tent.
+Then in the morning, you will see small water droplets inside your tent.

 How long does it take to dry a tent?

 It depends on the tent and the weather.
-A small nylon tent that stands in the sun and in the wind dries in about 10 minutes on warm days.
+A small nylon tent stands in the sun and the wind dries in about 10 minutes on warm days.
 On the other hand, a large cotton family tent hanging on a clothesline in a dark garage in the cool autumn can take several days to dry.
-Here you can, as described above, help with fans or a heater.

-Thank you for your interest in our tips on how to dry a tent.
-Do you have any further questions or suggestions about the contribution?
+Do you have any further questions?
 Just write us a short message.